-Students are required to keep a timesheet of their attendance while on placement to ensure the required placement days (and minimum placement hours) are completed in time.
-Below is the example of part of your timesheet - the full timesheet template is located on your placement course Blackboard 'Learning resources' page
+Students are required to keep a timesheet of their attendance while on placement to ensure the required placement days (and minimum placement hours) are completed in time and are required to have this regularly signed off by the onsite field educator.
+Below is the example of part of your timesheet - the full timesheet template is located on your placement course blackboard 'learning resources' page

-Please note: The timesheet needs to be regularly reviewed and signed off by Student and Placement Task Supervisor/Field Educator.
-If this person is not a Social Worker with 2 years or above experience, you need to have the final 500 hours reviewed and signed by your External Social Work Supervisor as well at the end of your placement.
-Please ensure you get all signatures completed and confirmation statement signed before uploading the final page of your completed timesheet to Blackboard as evidence of your completion of placement hours required.
+Please Note: The timesheet needs to be regularly reviewed and signed off by student and placement task supervisor/field educator.
+If this person is not a social worker with 2 years or above experience, you need to have the final 500 hours reviewed and signed by your external social work supervisor as well at the end of your placement.
+Please ensure you get all signatures completed and confirmation statement signed before uploading the final page of your completed timesheet to blackboard as evidence of your completion of placement hours required.